-Each year, Rhodes holds a highly successful Meet the Firms event, with accounting firms and companies with accounting departments invited to meet M.S. students and accounting upperclassmen in preparation for interviews for internships and jobs.
-The event annually attracts up to 20 national, regional, and local companies and their representatives to campus.
+Every year, Rhodes holds a highly successful Meet the Firms event, with accounting firms and corporations on site to meet M.S. students and accounting upperclassmen in preparation for internships and jobs.